haniibrahim/SerialLogger/README.md

 * ***IMPORTANT: Still not released!*** No binary provided yet
 * Branch master is always compile- and runnable
+* Works without any problems on Windows currently
+* GNU/Linux has a small problem, macOS a bigger one, see [Issues](https://github.com/haniibrahim/SerialLogger/issues "")

 ## To-Do

-* Get rid of the Mac OS X bug
+* Get rid of the Mac OS X and GNU/Linux bug
 * Configurable flow control parameters (CTS, RTS/CTS, DSR, DTR/DSR, XOn/XOff)
 * Command-line interface
+* Time-stamp feature

 ## Known bugs